schmelling/clock_evo/open_notebook/2016-10-21-installation+parameter.md

 ### instset-clock.cfg

 This file stores the genetic code.
 So all possible instructions that an organisms can have in its genome.
-I had to add three new instructions, which were `time`, `sleep`, and `sense`. `sense` and `time` are necessary for the experiment, as it needs to be possible [!!something missing here] the sense resources and the time between the occurence of these resources.
+I had to add three new instructions, which were `time`, `sleep`, and `sense`. `sense` and `time` are necessary for the experiment, as it needs to be possible to sense resources and the time between the occurence of these resources.
 I also allow `sleep` in the instruction set, because it got to be a valid strategy to just do nothing for a while instead of using the second resource.
 Furthermore, I had to change the default organism name in the first line.

 ```
 INSTSET clock:hw_type=0